Maron

+Maron, revered as a highly spiritual ascetic monk with a connection to God through his communion with the natural environment, garnered widespread respect within Christian circles.
+In addition to his emphasis on ascetic spirituality, he played an important role in advancing Christian missions in the region.
+One of his disciples, Abraham of Cyrrhus, emerged as a missionary, successfully disseminating the Maronite variant of Christianity in Lebanon, which took root in the region and persisted ever since.

 Saint Maron is often portrayed in a black monastic habit with a hanging stole, accompanied by a long crosier staffed by a globe surmounted with a cross.
 His feast day in the Maronite Church is February 9.

 Life

 Maron, born in what is now modern Syria, in the middle of the 4th century, was a priest who later became a hermit, retiring to the Taurus Mountains in the region of Cyrrhus, near Antioch.
 His holiness and miracles attracted many followers, and drew attention throughout the empire.
 John Chrysostom wrote to him around AD 405 expressing his great love and respect, and asking Maron to pray for him.
 Maron and Chrysostom are believed to have studied together in the great Christian learning center at Antioch, which at the time was the third largest city in the Roman Empire.

 Maron embraced a life of quiet solitude in the mountains north-west of Aleppo.
 He was known for his simplicity and his extraordinary desire to discover God's presence in all things.

 Maron is considered the Father of the spiritual and monastic movement now called the Maronite Church.